nominetresearch/microbit-networking-book-python/rockpaperscissors/rockpaperscissors.md

 - If both players choose the same shape, it is a tie.

-Figure below shows these rules.
+The figure below shows these rules.

 ![Rock paper scissors game: Rock beats Scissors.
 Scissors beats Paper.
 Paper beats Rock.](Rock-paper-scissors.jpg)